Setting up a chinchilla cage is relatively straightforward.

-While I did not do this myself, I cannot imagine it is rocket science or overly complicated to make fleece liners for a chinchilla cage.
+While I did not do this myself, I cannot imagine it is rocket science or overly complicated to make your own custom fleece liners for a chinchilla cage.
 It is a lot cheaper, too.

-First, you spend 40-80 dollars one time, depending on your chinchilla cage, and you are done.
+First, you spend 40 to 80 dollars one time, depending on your chinchilla cage, and you are done.

 No more auto-subscription charges for bedding or rushing out during a cage cleaning because you realized you are out of aspen shavings.

-I just simply believed others needed to know this is currently one of the superior chinchilla cage options you have.
+I just simply believed others needed to know this is currently the best chinchilla cage option you have.

-They are soft, remove the hard surfaces, and cover all ramps and stairways, reducing any chance of a foot injury for my chinchilla.
+They are soft, remove the hard surfaces, and cover all ramps and stairways, reducing any chance of a foot injury and diseases like bumblefoot.

-I also love that you can simply vacuum the cage, sweep it out, and then wash the liners 1-2 times per week to have the cage completely fresh.
+I also love that you can simply vacuum the cage (or sweep it out) and then wash the liners 1 to 2 times per week to have the cage completely fresh.

 If you double whammy this notion with teaching your chinchilla to urinate in a litter pan, you are going to be in crazy good shape when it comes to never dealing with a smell coming from your chinchilla or the cage.

-Seriously, spend the few extra bucks, never buy bedding, and have an awesome looking customized cage.
+Seriously, spend the few extra bucks, never buy bedding again, and have an awesome looking customized cage.

-I currently use and love the Piggy Bed Spread Liners (Link to Amazon).
+I currently use and love the Piggy Bed Spread Liners.

-I am entering year 5 with my chinchilla and still have my original set and have only purchased 1 other set.
+I am entering year 5 with my chinchilla and still have my original set and have only purchased 1 other set as a backup.

-I also only purchased the second set as an additional color option and because sometimes I have busy weeks and the backup-set makes it easy to clean the cage, swap the liners and wash the others on my own schedule instead of having to get them done during a play session.
+I also purchased the second set as an additional color option, but mainly because I sometimes have busy weeks and the backup-set makes it easy to clean the cage, swap the liners and wash the others on my own schedule, instead of having to get them done during a play session.

-This may be arguable the most fun part of setting up your chinchilla cage.
+This may be arguably the most fun part of setting up your chinchilla cage.
 I love placing the “furniture” inside of the cage, which includes any essentials, in addition to toys and accessories.

 When it comes to essentials, you have several items.